MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

 > [!NOTE]
-> * You can also use Python Jupyter notebooks to write the classical Python program and call from the cells the Q# operations.
+> * You can also use Python Jupyter notebooks to write the classical Python program and call Q# operations from the cells.
 The Python code is just a normal Python program.

 ## What's next?